JoyNdubuisi/UK-2019-Accident-Data-Analysis-/README.md

 ### RECOMMENDATION

-I recommend that security measures be put in place including strict road laws at specific times of the day with high acdcident occurences.
+I recommend that security measures be put in place including strict road laws at specific times of the day with high accident occurences.